Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

     ![Edit conditions](../../Assets/Screenshots/POS/Sales/Workflow/EditConditions.png)

 9. Click the [APPLY CHANGES] button.
-    All changes have been saved.
+    All conditions have been saved.
 The *Edit trigger for workflow "Workflow name"* window is closed.

 ### Add a transition

-Add a transition with which the synchronization of the non-sales-related POS postings are processed and postings for the *Accounting* are supplied.
+Add a transition with which the synchronization of the non-sales-related POS postings is processed and postings for the *Accounting* are supplied.
 For this, the `/Actindo.Extensions.Actindo.UCSSyncPos.JournalSync.syncJournalItem` transition is available.

 #### Prerequisites